DC Energy Assistance – Utility Assistance Programs | United Way NCA

 Energy

-LIHEAP, which stands for Low-Income Home Energy Assistance Program, offers crisis assistance for those struggling to pay their energy bill.
+LIHEAP, which stands for Low-Income Home Energy Assistance Program, is a DC energy assistance initiative that offers crisis support for those struggling to pay their energy bills.
 The program provides a grant to qualified applicants.
 Financial assistance is made available in winter or summer months to help provide heat during cold seasons and air conditioning when temperatures rise.
 The goal is to help keep these utilities on while you look for more long-term solutions.

 To qualify for LIHEAP assistance, you must: